XD184/xuedong.github.io/_pages/about.md

 I obtained my Ph.D. from the University of Rochester, where I was advised by Professor [William Renninger](https://labsites.rochester.edu/renninger/).
-My doctoral research focused on novel soliton and frequency-comb generation using <strong>fiber ring resonators</strong>, and we collaborated with Professor [Jaime Cardenas](https://www.cardenaslab.com/) to apply this design to <strong>Si3N4 microresonators</strong> for high-energy frequency-comb generation on chip.
+My doctoral research focused on novel soliton and frequency-comb generation using <strong>fiber ring resonators</strong>, and we collaborated with Professor [Jaime Cardenas](https://www.cardenaslab.com/) to apply this design to <strong>Si3N4 microresonators</strong> for high-energy soliton and frequency-comb generation on chip.
 After my Ph.D., I spent a year at Laboratoire Kastler Brossel in the Physics Department of École Normale Supérieure, working with Professor [Sylvain Gigan](https://www.lkb.fr/pico/about-the-team/people/sylvain-gigan/) on <strong>optical computing</strong> and hardware-based AI accelerators.
 During this time, I received the Marie Curie Seal of Excellence Award.
 I am currently a postdoctoral researcher at the University of California, Berkeley, advised by Professor [Guanghan Meng](https://guanghanmeng.com/) and collaborating with Professor [Mengjie Yu](https://mengjielab.berkeley.edu/).
 My current research focuses on frequency-comb and femtosecond-pulse generation using <strong>thin-film lithium niobate</strong>, with applications in advanced vision technologies.